 Step 2 – Apply for a business licence

 If you are operating out of a commercial or industrial location, you should submit this Business Licence Application at the same time as your development permit application.
-You can also use our online application.

 If you are applying for a Home Based business licence you only need to submit the application you filled out for your development permit.